 Even during 4th and 5th centuries, Persian and Arab traders used to come to Sri Lanka for gems trade.

-Ratnapura meaning the city of gems is the main centre for gems trade in Sri Lanka.
+Ratnapura meaning the city of gems is the main center for gems trade in Sri Lanka.
 The blue Sapphires from Sri Lanka are called Ceylon Sapphires.

-As compared to blue Sapphires from other countries these Ceylon sapphires are unique in colour, clarity and lustre.
+As compared to blue Sapphires from other countries these Ceylon sapphires are unique in colour, clarity, and luster.
 They are of quality and very much in demand throughout the world.

 Facts #5 Adams Peak or Sri Pada

 Adam’s Peak is located in central Sri Lanka.
 It is a tall conical mountain and its height is 2243 m.
 Adam’s Peak is a sacred mountain and is also known as Sri Pada which means ‘the sacred footprint’.

 Buddhists believe that the footprint is of Buddha’s left foot.
 Buddha left the footprint as a symbol of worship at the request of Buddhist God Saman.

 Hindus consider it as the footprint of Lord Shiva.
 They associate Adam’s peak as mount Trikuta which is mentioned in the Hindu epic Ramayana as the capital of Ravana’s kingdom.